Reporting Deputy: Sergeant Dawn Blair

 File # N/A

-This weekend and through Monday, July 4, the San Jacinto Sheriff’s Station will have additional deputies on patrol looking for drivers suspected of being under the influence of alcohol and/or drugs.
+In an effort to keep trick-or-treaters and others in the Halloween spirit safe, the San Jacinto Sheriff’s Station will have additional officers on patrol 5pm to 2am looking for drivers suspected of driving under the influence of alcohol and/or drugs.

 For media inquiries regarding this incident please contact the Media Information Bureau.